Idarado Mine

 Mine waste, below the Yankee Girl mine on Red Mountain No. 2 near Guston.

 The Idarado Mine was a mining operation in the San Juan Mountains of Ouray County, Colorado near the now-ghost town of Guston, producing primarily lead, zinc and silver along with small amounts of gold and copper.
 The mine is within the Sneffels-Red Mountain-Telluride mining district.
+The mine was a consolidation of several previously inactive mines interconnected via the Treasury Tunnel.

 The remains of the operation are visible from the Million Dollar Highway, north of Red Mountain Pass, between Ouray and Silverton, Colorado.
 The tunnels of the Idarado extend some 5 miles (8 km) west under 13,000 foot (4,000 m) mountains to the Pandora Mill near Telluride, a trip of more than 60 miles (100 km) by highway.

-The mine was a consolidation of several previously inactive mines interconnected via the Treasury Tunnel.
+Hammond's early venture

 The "Treasury Tunnel Mining and Reduction Company" was created in 1896 by mine developer William Hammond Jr., with the hope of exploiting ore deposits thought to exist between the mines of Red Mountain and Telluride.
-Hammond believed a parallel vein structure existed to the veins the mines above Telluride were working.
-He drove the Treasury Tunnel approximately 2000' into the mountain in the belief he'd intercept the vein.
+Hammond believed a parallel vein structure existed and he drove the Treasury Tunnel approximately 2000 feet into the mountain in the belief he'd intercept the vein.
 Hammond's venture did find some ore, but he never struck it rich.

 The tunnel operated for about 10 years with limited success before being abandoned.